Florence Township, New Jersey: Education

 Florence Township Memorial High School with 452 students in grades 9–12.

-Students from Florence Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton Township.
+Students from Florence Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Media

 WIFI, 1460 AM, is a radio station broadcasting out of Florence Township.
 It has an urban contemporary format.